lemdt/CovidShinyModel/README.md

 ## Resources and Documentation

-Links to live versions of the app and documentation are shown below.
+Links to live and prerelease versions of the app and documentation are shown below.

-Note that as of April 6, 2020, the app is only available in a pre-release form.
-The stable version of the app will be available within the next few days.

 | Resource | Description | Branch |
 |:--|:--|:--|